UnionOfRAD/specs/draft/visual-identity.md

 ## Typography

-The font used for the _Lithium_ text is _Helvetica Medium Extended_.
+The font used for the _li3_ text is _Helvetica Medium Extended_.

 ## Color

-The color theme is named _Lithium in Neon_.
+The color theme is named _li3 in Neon_.
 It's inspired by the colors occurring when [burning a piece of lithium](https://secure.wikimedia.org/wikipedia/en/wiki/File:Flammenf%C3%A4rbungLi.png).
 An external tool for playing around with the theme can be found on [this page](http://kuler.adobe.com/#themeID/630252).
 Following the commonly used colors.

 ### Blacks